oooscaaar/game-engine/README.md

   C++ 3D Game Engine
 </h1>

-WIP: C++ 3D engine Developed for the Master's Degree in Advanced Programming for AAA Video Games.
+C++ 3D engine Developed for the Master's Degree in Advanced Programming for AAA Video Games.

 ## Libraries used (Until today)